What’s Covered in this Allianz 222 Annuity Review?

-As a recap to the video (for those that don’t have 35+ minutes to watch it), the Allianz 222 Annuity may not actually give a 7% return.
+As a recap to the video below (for those that don’t have 35+ minutes to watch it), the Allianz 222 Annuity may not actually give a 7% return.
 Nor will it likely return 6%, and it’s possible the real returns will be 5% or less (maybe even 2% or less).

 When financial advisors use the bigger numbers, they are referring to percentages used to calculate the income guarantee.